 Joel specializes in treating high school, collegiate, professional, and Olympic athletes with specific interest in the orthopedic needs of performing artists.
 He has worked with nationally and internationally touring theater productions, and that experience carries forward to treating competitive figure skaters in the Colorado Springs Olympic community.
 Orthopedic patients, both surgical and non surgical, are provided complete care from evaluation to discharge.
 Joel collaborates with sports performance staff to transition athletes from rehabilitation to sport specific training.
 He has provided sports medicine coverage for the Rocky Mountain State Games since 2006.

-Shannon graduated from Penn State University in 2006 with a Bachelor’s in Rehab and Human Services.
+Shannon graduated from Penn State University in 2010 with a Bachelor’s in Rehab and Human Services.
 She continued her education with an Associate’s Degree as a Physical Therapy Assistant in 2013, followed by completing her DPT from Neumann University in 2016.
 In her spare time she enjoys hiking Colorado 14ers, going to Crossfit, snowboarding, and spending time with friends.
 She is also the Commissioner for the CCOE Fantasy Football League.
-She hopes to obtain her Orthopaedic Clinical Specialist certification early next year to better assist with the need and care for her patients.
+Shannon is also an Orthopedic Clinical Specialist, obtaining her certification in 2021.

 Kyle obtained his doctoral degree in Physical Therapy from the University of Indianapolis.
 He then completed his sports residency at the University of Florida in Gainesville and became a SCS (Sports Clinical Specialist).
 This certification in addition to being a licensed athletic trainer and certified strength and conditioning specialist allows Kyle to better serve athletes under his care.
 Kyle enjoys working in all areas of the rehab spectrum, but return to play and prevention of injury are two of his highest interests.
 In addition to serving the sports community, Kyle is also passionate about education.
 He enjoys teaching students and preparing them to treat patients of their own.